-Listeners sense whether someone is pretending or actually means what is being said.
-Body language plays an essential role here.
+Listeners feel whether someone is pretending or means what he is saying.
+Body language plays an important role here.

 If you’re tired of feeling like you’re talking to a wall, think about your relationship with your audience.
-Only when enough rapport (sustainability of a relationship) is established, messages will actually reach the recipients.
-Only then will even the best arguments get a real chance.
+Only when sufficient rapport (sustainability of a relationship) has been established will messages reach their recipients.
+Only then do they get a real chance.

-External help benefits topics.
+External help can make a lot of things easier.
+I sometimes offer such support free of charge to charitable projects.
 This will give you additional perspectives, inspiration, helpful knowledge, and skills as well as concrete support.